-Parmar is researching and writing a monograph entitled Freedom of Expression Under Pressure which looks at the significance of the UN human rights bodies’ approaches to the most pressing contemporary sources of pressure on freedom of expression.
-This monograph builds on her previous publications and her experience of international advocacy, practice and policy advice in the field of freedom of expression.
-Parmar has published on a range of other human rights issues.
-She is an Associate Editor of the International Journal of Human Rights and represents CEU's Department of Legal Studies at the Association of Human Rights Institutes (AHRI).
-Alongside her academic work, she regularly acts as an expert for intergovernmental organisations, including the Council of Europe, and has been appointed to the Academic Advisory Board of the Community of Democracies.
-She is also a member of the Advisory Committee of Universal Rights Group and has acted as a consultant for numerous NGOs.
-She has previously interned at the Office of the High Commissioner for Human Rights at the UN headquarters in New York.
+Parmar is currently writing a monograph on Freedom of Expression Under Pressure (under contract with Cambridge University Press) which looks at the significance of the UN human rights bodies’ approaches to the most pressing contemporary sources of pressure on freedom of expression.
+This builds on her previous publications and her varied experience of international advocacy, policy and practice in the human rights field.
+She is an Associate Editor of the International Journal of Human Rights and represents CEU at the Association of Human Rights Institutes (AHRI).
+Alongside her academic work, she regularly acts as an expert for intergovernmental organisations, including the Council of Europe and UNESCO, and was appointed to the Academic Advisory Board of the Community of Democracies.
+She is a member of the Advisory Committee of Universal Rights Group and has acted as a consultant for numerous other NGOs.
+She has interned at the Office of the High Commissioner for Human Rights at the UN headquarters in New York.

-Prior to coming to CEU, Parmar worked as Senior Legal Officer at ARTICLE 19, the leading international human rights NGO on freedom of expression.
+Prior to coming to CEU, Parmar was Senior Legal Officer at ARTICLE 19, the leading international human rights NGO on freedom of expression.
 Before that, she was the Human Rights Coordinator at Doughty Street Chambers in London.
 She has also been a visiting lecturer at Queen Mary, University of London and the University of Edinburgh, an EU-US Fulbright Scholar and Emile Noel Fellow at New York University Law School, a Marie Curie Fellow at the Amsterdam Centre for International Law and a visiting scholar at the University of Wisconsin, Madison.
 She was awarded her LLB in Law (honours) from the London School of Economics and Political Science, her PhD in Law from the European University Institute in Florence and has been called to the Bar of England and Wales.